 This is because the compensation scheme that was voted for by a majority of policyholders provides full and final settlement of all claims for CPP card and/or identity protection policies sold and renewed since 14 January 2005.

-However, if you believe your compensation claim was not handled correctly under the scheme, you would be able to complain to the Financial Ombudsman Service on that point.
+However, if you believe your compensation claim was not handled correctly under the scheme, you would be able to complain to the Financial Ombudsman Service on that point if you are not first satisfied with the decisions of the CPP Scheme Administrator and the Scheme Adjudicator.

 Policyholders bought and renewed about 23 million policies from CPP, a bank or credit card issuer.